-Whether you're looking to buy a jacket for your next event or make a custom garment that compliments your figure, you need to know the top 7 attributes of a jacket before you make a purchase.
+Whether you're looking to buy a jacket for your next event or desire to make a custom garment that compliments your figure, you need to know the top 7 attributes of a jacket before you make a purchase.
 Below, I've composed a list describing some of the most important things to keep in mind:

 1. The Collar

 This part of the jacket is probably one of the least important things I pay attention to since typically most of today’s collars have a standard opening.
 However, you can find lower collars in vintage era jackets.
 Ideally, what you want is to make sure that the collar lays naturally around the neck and doesn't gap or pinch around the collar.

 The lapel is what gives your suit its dramatic flair.
 Whether it's a slim/skinny lapel or a wide lapel, it should always lay smoothly down the chest.
 If it’s too tight, it will buckle/pinch/fold.

 There are three traditional styles of lapels: Notch, Peak, and Shawl.
 The notch lapel is your everyday standard—a more common and versatile option.
 Next is the peak lapel.
 Considered more formal, it's often found in double breasted jackets.
 Last (but not least!), is the shawl lapel, which is typically found on smoking jackets/satin, thus making it, in my eyes, the most formal of the three.

 Personally, I believe the final touches on a jacket should be reflected in the hand details.
 The buttons can make or break the look of a jacket.
 Old gold/bronze buttons can be considered timeless or tacky depending on the client, while horn and mother of pearl buttons are considered top-notch in quality.

 Milanese lapel buttonholes or hand-sewn buttonholes are always a plus.